By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Most people want to be liked.
 They will tell you the truth about things that make them look good while leaving out the parts that make them look bad.
 You ask your spouse if they paid the water bill and they say yes.
 What they don’t say is they forgot to mail the check, and the bill got paid two weeks late.
 It’s common to bend the truth not by saying things that are outright lies, but by leaving out part of the story.
 Kids will avoid telling you when they got a bad grade on a test.

 Too much honesty can hurt people’s feelings.
 When we know that the truth might be painful, we tend to leave parts out or sugar coat what we say.
 The woman asked you, does this dress make me look fat, rigorous honesty is not the best policy.
 Friends are often reluctant to deliver bad news.
 If you can’t handle the truth, people are likely to keep it from you.

 To avoid conflict, you won’t like the truth.

 You ask your partner if they talked to their ex, today.
 They tell you no because they know you would be extremely angry if you found out they were having contact with that ex.
 They work at the same company with that ex, and they know they will see them every day.
-If when they tell you the truth, you punishment them, yell or give them the silent treatment, they stop telling you the truth.
+If when they tell you the truth, you punish them, yell or give them the silent treatment, they stop telling you the truth.